giggiox/luigicennini.it/content/en/blog/gbm.md

 </script>
 {{< /rawhtml >}}

-Curious about how Gradient Boosting Machines (GBMs) really work?
-I've built an interactive visualization to demystify the process!
+Ever wanted to peek under the hood of a Gradient Boosting Machine?
+In this post, we'll do just that by building a GBM from scratch in R!
+While fantastic R packages like gbm and xgboost get the job done efficiently, rolling our own gives us ultimate control and understanding.

+Specifically, I wanted the freedom to easily plug in and test various loss functions.
+This hands-on approach lets us directly see how choosing the right loss function can make a big difference, for example, when tackling noisy datasets, something that isn't always the most straightforward aspect of pre-built tools.

 ## GBM basics
-GBMs learn iteratively, focusing on the errors of previous trees.
+GBMs learn iteratively, they fit a tree and then focus on the errors of previous trees.
 This incremental approach builds a powerful predictive model.
-Here's a quick visual reminder of the algorithm (from [Friedman paper in 2001](https://jerryfriedman.su.domains/ftp/trebst.pdf)):
+Here's a quick reminder of the algorithm from [Friedman paper in 2001](https://jerryfriedman.su.domains/ftp/trebst.pdf):

 Given a dataset ${(x_i,y_i)}_{i=1}^{n}$
 {{< rawhtml >}}